dapphub/dapptools/src/seth/README.md

 If `<block>` is not given, the default is `latest`.

+### `seth debug`

+Step through a transaction in the interactive debugger.
+Executes all prior transactions in the block to ensure correct state.
+This may take a while.
+If you are in a hurry or don't expect the relevant state to be changed by other transactions in the block, use `seth run-tx` instead.

+    seth debug <txhash> [<options>]

+Unless `--no-src` is given, seth will try to fetch the source code for the target of the transaction for better debugging xp.

 ### `seth estimate`

 Estimate how much gas a transaction is likely to use, using the RPC